jnozzi/cocoadev.com/markdown/ForceSortingOfAnArrayControllerHOW.md

 ----

-Maybe it would be possible to return a proxy (from the to-many accessor methods) which would issue the proper will/didChange:General/NSKeyValueChangeSetting when an attempt to mutate the object is made.
+Maybe it would be possible to return a proxy (from the to-many accessor methods) which would issue the proper will/didChange:NSKeyValueChangeSetting when an attempt to mutate the object is made.
 I think this is similar to how the run-time system already handles notifications.
 I.e. when something adds an observer to an object, the object in question is (run time) "replaced" (somehow) with a proxy which invokes the will/didChangeValueForKey:.
 But how the runtime actually manages this trick is beyond my knowledge -- anyone has an idea?

 ----

 I'm a little confused as to what to use in place of the two variables you've mentioned (I'm new to this Cocoa stuff).
-My actual General/NSArrayController object is called "combatantController" so I've done this for line 2:
+My actual NSArrayController object is called "combatantController" so I've done this for line 2:

-[combatantController setSortDescriptors:General/[NSArray arrayWithObject: aSortDesc]];
+[combatantController setSortDescriptors:[NSArray arrayWithObject: aSortDesc]];